 When you have been accused of an act of animal cruelty in California, the prosecutor must prove that you are guilty of each element of the crime.
 When you hire a criminal attorney to represent you, he will argue any defense that may apply to your case.
 Defenses can be asserted to (1) offer evidence of your innocence, or (2) undermine the prosecution’s case.
 Possible defenses to animal cruelty charges can include:

 - False accusation;

 - Animal harmed was not protected by the law;

 - Evidence acquired through an illegal search or seizure;

 - Illegal arrest.

 When you face criminal charges for animal cruelty your future hangs in the balance.
 If you are convicted you can face lengthy terms of imprisonment, expensive monetary fines, and open yourself up to civil liability.
 Hiring an experienced San Diego animal cruelty defense attorney is the best way to reduce the possibility of these debilitating consequences.
-Contact the Law office of Vikas Bajaj, APC today to schedule a free consultation.
+Contact the Law Office of Vikas Bajaj, APC today to schedule an initial consultation.